patricksavalle/devops-project-template/content/monitoring-strategy.md

-# Monitoring and alerting strategy
+# Monitoring and observability strategy

+Monitoring and observability and allows teams to watch, debug and understand the state of their systems.

 ```
 Clone this repo and document your monitoring strategy here: